HITECHCRIME/HC_REL01_TRIBE/README.md

 ## MAIN NARRATIVE

 **Main Narrative**
-Story based on lyrics of the single release.
+Story based on lyrics of the single album release.

 ```
 "With gold come knots tied on tight klout calls